DurgaPrasadWebDev/lorawan-stack/doc/content/reference/webhook-templates/instantiation.md

   secret: false
   default-value: "true"
 baseurl: https://www.example.com/lora{/username}
+paths:
-uplink-message-path: /uplink{?create}
+- uplink-message: /uplink{?create}
 ```

-The user has filled in the value of `username` with `user1` and the value of `create` with `true`.
-The resulting webhook will have its base URL set to `https://www.example.com/lora/user1` and the uplink messages will be sent to `https://www.example.com/lora/user1?create=true` (the uplink messages path will be set to `/uplink?create=true`).
+If the user has filled in the value of `username` with `user1` and the value of `create` with `true`, then the resulting webhook will have its base URL set to `https://www.example.com/lora/user1` and the uplink messages will be sent to `https://www.example.com/lora/user1?create=true` (the uplink messages path will be set to `/uplink?create=true`).